minimalic/silverstripe-cryptoprotect/README.md

 composer require minimalic/silverstripe-cryptoprotect
 ```

+## Configuration

-Then, set CryptoProtect as the default captcha in your project's config (`spamprotection.yml`):
+Set CryptoProtect as the default captcha in your project's config (e.g. `spamprotection.yml`):
 ```yaml
 SilverStripe\SpamProtection\Extension\FormSpamProtectionExtension:
   default_spam_protector: minimalic\CryptoProtect\Forms\CryptographicChallengeProtector
 ```

-Refresh your database by navigating to your website's root directory in the shell and running:
+Refresh your database by navigating to your website's root directory in the shell and running:<br>
 `vendor/bin/sake dev/build "flush=all"`

-Or use your base URL with:
+Or use your base URL with:<br>
 `/dev/build?flush=all`

-In the CMS, navigate to the "cryptographic-challenges" area and generate new hashes.
+In the CMS, navigate to the "admin/cryptographic-challenges" area and generate new hashes.

-## Configuration
+## Customization

-Fine-tune the hashing mechanism in your project's config (`spamprotection.yml`).
+Fine-tune the hashing mechanism in your project's config (e.g. `spamprotection.yml`).
 The currently available options with default values:
 ```yaml
 minimalic\CryptoProtect\Models\CryptographicChallenge:
   difficulty_cycles: 100000